-Music at School
+Music at Hazelridge School

-School has a dynamic music program.
-Music at encompasses all four components of the music curriculum – music language and performance skills, creative expression in music, understanding music in context and valuing musical experience.
+Hazelridge School has a dynamic music program.
+Music at Hazelridge encompasses all four components of the music curriculum – music language and performance skills, creative expression in music, understanding music in context and valuing musical experience.

 Music is an essential part of life.
 We need writing and math for students to be successful in the world, but also the arts, as the arts are the heart of each person.
 The arts help us to express our feelings – whether it’s to carry us through a difficult time, or to celebrate events such as birthdays, achievements, and weddings.

 In early years music we focus on singing, moving, and keeping the beat.
 We play instruments from around the world, as well as play Orff instruments such as a soprano xylophone.
 We also listen to music from around the world and hear the Winnipeg Symphony Orchestra play.
 Each year students also perform at many assemblies and events in the community; senior homes, music concerts, and Remembrance Day Services, just to name a few.

 In the upper grades we focus on choral and learning to play a variety of Orff instruments, recorder, guitar and violin.
 We also listen to music from around the world, and the Winnipeg Symphony Orchestra.
 At this level we are also developing our composing skills.
 Numerous times during the year we also share our music with each other, our parents, and community.

 Music also benefits us in other ways – here is how Manitoba Arts Education puts it: